Read This First

 Prompt 1: Economist John Maynard Keynes predicted that, by 2030, most people would be working no more than 15 hours per week.
 What are the reasons this prediction appears to be failing?

-The section turns on Personal Choice.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Personal Choice in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 As productivity has increased, so has consumer demand.
 People often choose to spend their higher incomes on more goods and services rather than reducing their working hours.